 Morning exercises are good for health and flowers nourish the soul.

-Here's the Laughing Thrush again.
-They spend so much time hopping at ground level that it is not easy to catch them amongst the branches of a tree.
 The highest point of Kent Ridge Park is here.
 There is a pavillion where you could sit and rest and have breakfast after a walk.
 The view is not fantastic because of these ugly metal structures.
 Still, we have to tolerate this ugliness for economic reasons and be thankful we are able to have a view like this at all.

 My favourite picture for today.